 Beyond the 1949 Convention, the Convention on the Elimination of All Forms of Discrimination Against Women, to which Canada is a Party, deals with issues specific to the exploitation of women.
 The International Labour Organization also has a number of instruments touching on forced labour and minimum ages for employment.
-Finally, the Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography outlines measures designed to enhance international cooperation to combat international trafficking in children.
+The Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography outlines measures designed to enhance international cooperation to combat international trafficking in children.
 It requires States Parties to criminalize trafficking offences against children, including transferring a child's organ for profit, or the engagement of a child in forced labour.
 Canada ratified this Optional Protocol in September 2005.
+Finally, the Council of Europe's Convention on Action Against Trafficking in Persons came into force in February 2008.
+Canada has observer status at the Council of Europe and has not yet signalled an intention to sign this Convention.